KerryAM-R/TCR_Explore/READMEQC.md

 ***NOTE:*** *If steps 1 and 2 were completed prior to this process and the Junction sheet is missing, the following process can be completed with __'Summary'__ sheet only.
 However, without this sheet, one cannot download the TCRdist3 file in the 'TCR analysis -> overview of TCR pairing -> summary table', as the JUNCTION nucleotide sequences will be missing.*

 Step 4.
 Fill in the QC file
-- Copy all sequences into the one .csv file, if more than one plate is present add a number infront of the intial well
+- Copy all sequences into the one .csv file, if more than one plate is present add a number in front of the initial well
 - The program adds three columns to the end of the file
   - 'V.sequencing.quality.check'
-    - Will list the following issues: No alignment, Unproductive issue, V identity issue, J identity issue or No issue flagged by IMGT
+    + Will list the following issues: No alignment, Unproductive issue, V identity issue, J identity issue or No issue flagged by IMGT
   - 'clone_quality'
-    - If V.sequencing.quality.check reported 'No issue flagged by IMGT' the program pre-fills in as a pass, as the test-data highlighted all 151 sequences had high quality chromatograms
+    + If V.sequencing.quality.check reported 'No issue flagged by IMGT' the program pre-fills in as a pass, as the test-data highlighted all 151 sequences had high quality chromatograms
-    - The remaining rows in will be filled in as `NA`
+    - The remaining rows in will be filled in as `NA`.
+These `NA` will need to be replaced with either **'pass'** or **'fail'** in based on the chromatogram quality
-    - The `NA` will need to be filled in based on the chromatogram quality which can be check in QC -> Check .ab1 files
+    + Can be viewed in QC -> Check .ab1 files.
+    + Alternatively, the .ab1 can viewed in programs including FinchTV (Mac) or Chromas (Windows)
     - We recommend checking the quality of the chromatogram from the pre-filled in 'pass' sequences
   - 'comments'
-    - Fill in based on `NA` e.g. High quality sequence (pass), two sequence (fail), cannot resolve frameshift/stop sequence (fail), messy sequences (fail)
+    + Fill in based on `NA` *e.g.* High quality sequence (pass), two sequence (fail), cannot resolve frameshift/stop sequence (fail), messy sequences (fail)

 Step 5.
 Creating the file needed for paired TCR_Explore